Making Hardwood Lap Joint Boomerangs

 Making quadriblade requires exact cuts but not exact measurements.
 In part one, I said we needed two pieces at exactly 2" x 12".
 That isnít quite so.
 As long as the two pieces are very close to that (1/16" off wonít hurt) but are identical in size, all is well.

 This requires totally different routing from the previous boomerangs so pay attention and look at the photos.
 The first thing I do is mark the center of the pieces, lengthwise.
 Marking that, I try to center the second piece on top by its width.
 I mark approximately how wide I need my cut to be as in photo 28.
-I next clamp a fence to the router table at a location that will yield a cut just shy of the width needed.
+I next attach a fence to the router table at a location that will yield a cut just shy of the width needed.
 Router set up is in photo 29.
 I make my first cut, with a rather large pusher board, and then flip the piece 180 degrees and cut the same groove from the other end.
 The two grooves are shown I photo 30.
 I remove the material in between the cuts with a freehand "waste cut".
 I do the same thing to the other piece.
 The full width grooves are shown in photo 31.